moggsy74/shinken/doc/source/05_thebasics/macros.rst

 Custom Variable Macros
 =======================

-Any :ref:`custom object variables <configuration/customobjectvars>` that you define in host, service, or contact definitions are also available as macros.
+Any :ref:`custom object variables <configuration/customobjectvars>` that you define in host, service or contact definitions are also available as macros.
 Custom variable macros are named as follows:

   * "$_HOSTvarname$"
   * "$_SERVICEvarname$"